 Some police officers will still use other non-standardized tests for field sobriety testing purposes, and individuals who agree to these tests should be aware of the admissibility issues.
 Common kinds of non-standardized field sobriety tests include:

-● ABC Test — A person could be asked to recite or write the alphabet.
-In some cases, officers could ask for the alphabet to be recited backwards.
+- ABC Test — A person could be asked to recite or write the alphabet.
+In some cases, officers could ask for the alphabet to be recited backward.
 Law enforcement will usually be looking for signs of struggle such as slurred speech, missed letters, and also to see if the driver’s breath smells like alcohol.

-● Backward Numbers Test — A backward numbers test involves a police officer asking a person to count backwards from a certain number.
+- Backward Numbers Test — A backward numbers test involves a police officer asking a person to count backward from a certain number.
 Law enforcement will typically be using such tests to look for signs of confusion, speech errors, slurred speech, or other signs of impairment.

 Did you submit to field sobriety tests when you were arrested for DWI in Collin County?
 You are going to want to make sure you speak to a lawyer to know whether your performance on those tests could even be a factor in the criminal case against you.